andersundsehr/cache-automation/README.md

 It also hooks into the Result Object, to intercept the result and add the Cache Tags to the Page Cache.
 The `DocrineResult` filters out the rows that have a starttime in the future, so the rows returned are the same as if the starttime condition was still in the query.

+## conditional fields

+A conditional field is a field that is used in a WHERE condition of any Query.
+It can be useful to add the field to the cache tag, so the cache is cleared if the field changes.

 ### TODO:

 - read only mode for Metrics (aus vector extraction in eine extra Extension)